VMware Interview Questions and Answers for 2025

 29. What is the Purpose of VLAN in VMware Networking?

-A VLAN (Virtual Local Area Network) is basically a technology that allows managing of network traffic on VMware environments without the need to connect different physical networks.
-In turn, it offers security, minimizes broadcast traffic, and allows for smoother monitoring of network resources by linking the VMs having the same network needs.
+A VLAN (Virtual Local Area Network) is a technology that allows managing of network traffic on VMware environments without the need to connect different physical networks.
+It offers:

 30. What is the Role of Virtual Machine Hard Disk in VMware?